winitzki/scall/tutorial/programming_dhall.md

 The remaining case is zipping two non-empty lists; we can convert those to the `NEL` type and then use the "padding" `zip` that is available for `NEL`.

 todo: explain how to implement padding zip for List: need to separate the cases of empty list and a non-empty list. implement this code and test it.

+#### Non-empty trees with data in leaves

+#### Trees with data in branch nodes

+TODO:Show that,r lists,  the ordinary zip  as well as the padding zip can be implemented via bizipP.

+todo: fix the text